RoundServices/gluu-terraform-provider/docs/index.md

 ### Client Credentials Grant Setup (recommended)

 1. Create a new client using the `openid-connect` protocol.
-This client can be created in the `master` realm if you would like to manage your entire Gluu instance, or in any other realm if you only want to manage that realm.
 1. Update the client you just created:
     1. Set `Access Type` to `confidential`.
     1. Set `Standard Flow Enabled` to `OFF`.